Side-by-side automation tools comparison of Make.com, n8n, and Claude Code

 Their current cloud plans:

-• Starter: $20/month for 2,500 executions (billed annually)
+• Starter: EUR 24/month (~$26) for 2,500 executions (billed annually saves 17%)

-• Pro: $50/month for 10,000 executions (billed annually)
+• Pro: EUR 60/month for 10,000 executions (billed annually)

-• Business: $800/month for 40,000 executions with advanced security
+• Business: Custom pricing for advanced security and SSO

 But here's the real power move: the Community Edition is completely free to self-host.
 Unlimited executions, unlimited workflows, unlimited users.
-You pay only for your server costs—typically $5-20/month on a VPS.
+You pay only for your server costs, typically $5-20/month on a VPS.

 I've talked to teams running 50,000+ workflow executions a month on a single $20 VPS.
 Try doing that on Make without a four-figure monthly bill.